melonysuga/Codes_for_EAA/README.md

 # Usage
 We provide functions for both "more qubits introduced (MQI)" and "more iteration performed (MIP)" to simulate a search in the database in "EAA.py".
-Once users set the size of the database $N$ , the number of the goal records $M$ and the error bound $\epsilon$ which is pre-defined arbitrarily by the users, they can compare the performance of the two methods MQI and MIP by simulation.
+Once users set the size of the database $N$ , the number of the goal records $M$ and the error bound $\epsilon$ which can be pre-defined arbitrarily, they can compare the performance of the two methods MQI and MIP by simulation.

 The description of main functions in "EAA.py" are as follows:
 >+ Grover(N,M) initializes the simulation for the database with size $N$ and some goal records whose number is $M$;